-There will be a MANDATORY orientation session the first day of your Surgery rotation.
-It is important that you attend, as schedules and other site-specific information about the rotation will be provided.
-Given that we are a multisite distributed College, there may be slight differences in the organization and logistics of the rotation and this will be discussed at the orientation session.
+There will be a MANDATORY orientation session the first day of the student's Surgery rotation.
+It is important that students attend, as schedules and other site-specific information about the rotation will be provided.
+Given that we are a multisite distributed College, there may be slight differences in the organization and logistics of the rotation between sites and this will be discussed at the orientation session.